varnishcache/varnish-cache/doc/sphinx/phk/gzip.rst

 when you enable ESI, if not it is a bug you should report.

 But things are vastly more complicated now.
-What happens for instance, when the backend sends a gzip'ed object we ESI process it and it includes another object which is not gzip'ed, and we want to send the result gzipped to the client ?
+What happens for instance, when the backend sends a gzipped object we ESI process it and it includes another object which is not gzipped, and we want to send the result gzipped to the client ?

 Things can get really hairy here, so let me explain it in stages.